davidlohle/davidlohle.me/content/about.md

 ## Projects
 * [AlwaysOnlineRedux](https://github.com/iPwnAge/AlwaysOnlineRedux) - A Bungee proxy
-  plugin that caches user's information to cross reference when Mojang authentication servers go down.
+  plugin that caches user information to cross reference when Mojang authentication servers go down.
 * [AutoDonorStatus](https://github.com/iPwnAge/AutoDonorStatus) - A Spigot/Bukkit plugin
-  that automatically promotes users that donate.
+  that automatically promotes users who donate.
 * [BungeeBetterJoinMessages](https://github.com/iPwnAge/BetterBungeeJoinMessages) - A
-  Bungee proxy plugin that broadcasts join messages when playesr log into a Spigot server.
+  Bungee proxy plugin that broadcasts join messages to all networked servers when players login.
 * [BetterFly](https://github.com/iPwnAge/BetterFly) - A Spigot/Bukkit plugin that enables
   users to fly with persistent state saving, and configuration options.
 * [BungeeAFK](https://github.com/iPwnAge/BungeeAFK) - A Bungee proxy plugin that tracks
-  users activity and broadcasts to all networked servers when players go AFK.
+  user activity and broadcasts to all networked servers when players go AFK.
 * [BungeeDeathMessages](https://github.com/iPwnAge/BungeeDeathMessages) - A Bungee proxy
   plugin that broadcasts player death messages to all networked servers
 * [Direwolf20 1.7.10 Hotfixes](https://github.com/iPwnAge/Direwolf20-1.7.10-Hotfixes) - A